GREsau/GREsau.Tracing/README.md

 ## Basic Usage

-To trace the current process for a period of time, saving the file as "trace.nettrace":
+To trace the current process for a period of time, saving the output file as "trace.nettrace":

 ```csharp
 var client = new TraceClient();